-- · investments in portfolio companies and other investments and to comply with certain portfolio diversification requirements; - · the cost of operations (including paying our Adviser); - $\cdot$ debt service, repayment, and other financing costs; and - · cash distributions to the holders of our shares.
+- · investments in portfolio companies and other investments and to comply with certain portfolio diversification requirements; - the cost of operations (including paying our Adviser); - · debt service, repayment, and other financing costs; and - · cash distributions to the holders of our shares.

 The capital commitments of our private phase investors terminated upon the completion of our IPO.
 We intend to continue to generate cash primarily from cash flows from operations, future borrowings and future offerings of securities.
 We may from time to time enter into additional debt facilities, increase the size of existing facilities or issue debt securities.
 Any such incurrence or issuance would be subject to prevailing market conditions, our liquidity requirements, contractual and regulatory restrictions and other factors.
 In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to incur borrowings, issue debt securities or issue preferred stock if immediately after the borrowing or issuance the ratio of total assets (less total liabilities other than indebtedness) to total indebtedness plus preferred stock, is at least 200%.
-As of December 31, 2014, 2013 and 2012, our asset coverage ratio was 311.0%, 232.9% and 244.6%, respectively.
+As of December 31, 2015, 2014 and 2013, our asset coverage ratio was 225.7%, 311.0% and 232.9%, respectively.
+We carefully consider our unfunded commitments for the purpose of planning our ongoing financial leverage.
+Further, we maintain sufficient borrowing capacity within the 200% asset coverage limitation to cover any outstanding unfunded commitments we are required to fund.

-Cash and cash equivalents as of December 31, 2014, taken together with cash available under our credit facilities, is expected to be sufficient for our investing activities and to conduct our operations in the near term.
-As of December 31, 2014, we had approximately \$511.5 million of availability on our revolving credit facilities.
+Cash and cash equivalents as of December 31, 2015, taken together with cash available under our credit facilities, is expected to be sufficient for our investing activities and to conduct our operations in the near term.
+As of December 31, 2015, we had approximately \$280.9 million of availability on our Revolving Credit Facility.